alexiscarbillet/alexis-carbillet/README.md

 It contains different blogs:

-- python

-- prometheus
+- coding: python, html

-- artificial intelligence

-- data visualization
+- databases: prometheus, sql, mongodb

-- recommendation systems
+- advanced systems: articifial intelligence, data visualization, recommendation systems

 There are also books and apps incoming about those topics.
 More blogs may appear in the future too.